-"Project" means the LPP Flood Risk Management Features and the Recreation Features as generally described in the Final Feasibility Report and Environmental Impact Statement, Fargo-Moorhead Metropolitan Area Flood Risk Management Project, dated July 2011 and approved by the Chief of Engineers on December 19, 2011, as amended by the Supplemental Environmental Assessment, Fargo-Moorhead Metropolitan Area Flood Risk Management Project, dated
+"Project" means the LPP Flood Risk Management Features and the Recreation Features as generally described in the Final Feasibility Report and Environmental Impact Statement, Fargo-

-September 2013 and approved by the US Army Corps of Engineers, District Engineer, St. Paul District on September 19, 2013, and as amended by the Governors' Task Force and applicable permit requirements.
+Moorhead Metropolitan Area Flood Risk Management Project, dated July 2011 and approved by the Chief of Engineers on December 19, 2011, as amended by the Supplemental Environmental Assessment, Fargo-Moorhead Metropolitan Area Flood Risk Management Project, dated September 2013 and approved by the US Army Corps of Engineers, District Engineer, St. Paul District on September 19, 2013, the Final Supplemental Environmental Assessment #2, Fargo Moorhead Metropolitan Area Flood Risk Management Project, dated February 2019 and approved by the District Engineer, St. Paul District on February 28, 2019, and as amended by the Governors' Task Force and applicable permit requirements.

-INTERPRETATION.
-The headings of Articles and Sections are provided for Section 1.02 convenience of reference only and will not affect the construction, meaning, or interpretation of this Agreement.
+Section 1.02 INTERPRETATION.
+The headings of Articles and Sections are provided for convenience of reference only and will not affect the construction, meaning, or interpretation of this Agreement.
 Any and all exhibits to this Agreement are hereby incorporated by reference.
 The definition of terms herein shall apply equally to the singular and plural forms of the terms defined.
 Whenever the context may require, any pronoun shall include the corresponding masculine, feminine, and neuter forms.
 The words "include," "includes," and "including" shall be deemed to be followed by the phrase "without limitation."
 The word "will" shall be construed to have the same meaning and effect as the word "shall."
 Unless the context requires otherwise (a) any definition of or reference to any agreement, instrument, or other document herein shall be construed as referring to such agreement, instrument, or other document as from time to time amended, supplemented, or otherwise modified (subject to any restrictions on such amendments, supplements, or modifications as set forth herein), (b) any reference herein to any person shall be construed to include such person's permitted assigns, (c) the words "herein," "hereof," and "hereunder," and words of similar import, shall be construed to refer to this Agreement in its entirety and not to any particular provision hereof, (d) all references herein to articles, sections, exhibits, and schedules shall be construed to refer to articles and sections of, and exhibits and schedules to, this Agreement, and (e) the words "asset" and "property" shall be construed to have the same meaning and effect and to refer to any and all tangible and intangible assets and properties, including cash, securities, accounts, and contract rights.